jnowak90/CytoSeg2.0/README.md

 *Gauging:*

    The gauging GUI will open, where you have to select an image.
 Note that the gauging is only working, if you have a mask for your image.
 If not, first draw a mask for that image (using "Select specific CytoSeg step" > "Redraw mask").
 Once you selected your parameters, click "Choose Parameters" and return to the main menu.
+You can open another image with the "Open Image" button, which will immediately display the skeleton of the selected image using the last set of parameters.
+Please choose a pre-processed image for gauging (*\*\_filter.tif*) or the resulting skeleton might not match the segmentation results of the network extraction.

 *Redraw mask:*